 Caitlin is a member of the African Lion Working Group, an affiliate of the Cat Specialist Group and the Conservation Breeding Specialist Group of the International Union for the Conservation (IUCN), and an author on the white paper “Genetic Considerations for Translocations Involving Lions“.
 Her long term goal is to aide in the development of innovative strategies to help with the issues of human-wildlife conflict.
 She believes that by understanding the characterization of wild populations, appropriate strategies can be developed to allow for the coexistence between humans and wildlife in the natural environment.

 - Curry CJ, White PA, Derr JN.
 (2019) Genetic Analysis of African Lions in Zambia Support Movement across Anthropogenic and Geological Barriers.
-Manuscript submitted for publication.
+PLoS ONE 14(5): e0217179

 - Curry, CJ and Derr, JN.
 (2019) Development of lion miniSTRs for use with modern and historical samples.
 African Journal of Wildlife Research.
-In press.
+Africian J. of Wildlife Research, 49(1)

 - Curry CJ, White PA, Derr JN.
 (2015).
 Mitochondrial Haplotype Diversity in Zambian Lions: Bridging a Gap in the Biogeography of an Iconic Species.
 PLoS ONE 10(12): e0143827. doi:10.1371/journal.pone.0143827